Huge response to consultation on possible tax changes to tackle plastic waste

-Tax measures to reduce single-use plastics could be included in the Budget following huge public support for action, a Treasury minister said.
+Plans to tackle plastic waste have drawn an unprecedented response in a public consultation, the Treasury confirmed.

-A consultation on the possibility of tax changes to stem the rising tide of plastic waste drew 162,000 responses, the highest in the Treasury’s history.
+The consultation on the possibility of tax changes to stem the rising tide of plastic waste has drawn 162,000 responses, the highest in the Treasury’s history, expressing overwhelming support for action.

-Campaigners hailed the news, with Greenpeace suggesting a so-called “latte levy” on throwaway coffee was now “inevitable”.

 Visiting a plastic pollution clean-up operation on Perranporth Beach in Cornwall, Exchequer Secretary Robert Jenrick said he was committed to reducing single-use plastic waste.